wp-plugins/ose-firewall/readme.txt

 10. ClamAV Open Source Free Antivirus Integration

 == Changelog ==

+= 3.5.7 =
+* Enhancement: Updated the email fucntion to reduce duplicated emails being sent when an attack is found
+* Enhancement: Updated all files to add 'Direct access denied' function to enhance security
+* Enhancement: Extended the time difference for the safe browsing status checking
+* Fixed: No sender information in the alert email when attack is detected
+* Added: Added the Change All Country function into the Country Block page
+* Added: Added the receive Centrora Firewall email option in the scanning configuration
+* Fixed: Fixed the multiple countries status change function not working correctly in Country Block Page.
+* Enhancement: Improved Scanning Configuration layout
+* Added: Added PHP Configuration Auditing function to enhance overall security

 = 3.5.6 =
 * Fixed: Fixed configuration page not showing correctly on non-English websites